gustafsson96/you-made-you-fitness/README.md

 ### Community

+The community page for an unregistered user links to login and signup.

 ![screenshot of community page unauthorized users](/documentation/images/community-unauthorized.png)

+For a registered user, the community page links to three sections: read posts, add posts, and the posts specific to the logged in user.
+For reading and adding there are three categories available: recipes, workouts and other posts.
+There is also a search bar available.

 ![screenshot of community start page](/documentation/images/community-start-page.png)

+If the user clicks on one of buttons under "read other memebers posts" they are relocated to a post overview specific for the category they picked.
+The posts are displayed evenly with a default image, a title, author and "created on" date.
+The user can click on a title to read the post.
+In addition, there are two buttons available: one to add a post and one to go back to the community start page.

 ![screenshot of community post list](/documentation/images/community-post-list.png)

+The post detail page contains the actual blog post and a button linking back to the post overview page.

 ![screenshot of post detail page](/documentation/images/community-post-details.png)

+Under "your blog posts" the posts specific to the logged in user are displayed.
+The main CRUD functionality is available on this page as the user can edit and/or delete their posts.
+If there are no posts in a category a "there are no posts" message is displayed.

 ![screenshot of logged in user posts](/documentation/images/community-user-posts.png)

+The form for adding a post consists of different fields depending on category.
+The form presented below is for creating a general blog post.

 ![screenshot of adding a post](/documentation/images/community-add-post.png)

+The form for editing a post looks similar to the "add a post" form, but is prepopulated with the content of the post that is getting edited.

 ![screenshot of editing a post](/documentation/images/community-edit-post.png)

+The search results page displayed the search results for each category.

 ![screenshot of search results page](/documentation/images/community-search-result.png)

 ### Contact

+On the contact page the user can find the business email address.
+They can also sign up to the fitness community's newsletter (section created using mailchimp).

 ![screenshot of contact page](/documentation/images/contact.png)